ccb-hms/designmatch_docker/README.md

    ```sh
    docker run -v ~/Desktop/designmatch:/HostData -v ~/Desktop/designmatch/gurobi.lic:/opt/gurobi/gurobi.lic -it --privileged --cgroupns=host designmatch
    ```
     * **-v ~/Desktop/designmatch:/HostData**: This option is bind-mounting a directory on your local machine (In this case, 'Desktop/designmatch') to a directory inside the Docker container.
 This means that when you complete actions inside the container, those actions are mirrored in your local machine as well.
-This parameter should be the name of the directory where you have cloned this repository, e.g. "-v <directory you cloned into>:/HostData".
+This parameter should be the name of the directory where you have cloned this repository, e.g. "-v {directory you cloned into}:/HostData".

     * **-v ~/Desktop/designmatch/gurobi.lic:/opt/gurobi/gurobi.lic**: This option is bind-mounting the directory where you saved your gurobi license file to a directory within the container.
-This parameter should be the name of the directory where the gurobi.lic file is saved, e.g. "-v <saved location>:/opt/gurobi/gurobi.lic"
+This parameter should be the name of the directory where the gurobi.lic file is saved, e.g. "-v {saved location}:/opt/gurobi/gurobi.lic"

 **Congratulations!** You are now set up to use and run R, designmatch, and Gurobi for your research purposes.